 When deciding to use pulse surveys for your company, we think it's essential for you to consider the following factors:

-As an HR leader, you will need executive support for your HR initiatives, but management buy-in will most likely occur after you have shown them the business impact of using pulse surveys for employee engagement.
+As an HR leader, you will need executive support for your HR initiatives.
+Still, management buy-in will most likely occur after you have shown them the business impact of using pulse surveys for employee engagement.

 According to Gartner, once leaders can answer the question, "what's in it for me?", then half the battle for high response rates is already won.

 - ➡ Make employees understand why they should participate and how valuable the data will be to the organization.

 - ➡ Inform them of how and when you will invite them to participate.
 Employees should know what to expect while completing the surveys.

 - ➡ Let employees know who can access their responses and if they have the option to remain anonymous.

-To make your employees trust your feedback process and more willing to participate in future pulse surveys and employee engagement surveys, they will need to know each employee pulse survey results and understand your company's improvement plans.
+To make your employees trust your feedback process and be more willing to participate in future pulse surveys and employee engagement surveys, they will need to know each employee pulse survey results and understand your company's improvement plans.

 Determine how often you plan to administer the pulse surveys.
 Pulse surveys should be more frequent than once, meaning you may use them monthly, quarterly, or biannually.

 - ➡ How likely is the data to change within a week, month, or quarter?
 Has a significant change, such as a restructuring or mass layoff, occurred in your company?
 Questions like these can help you determine the frequency of your pulse surveys.

 When designing pulse surveys, consider the following:

-- Survey length and duration - Keep the questions concise and straightforward.
+- ➡ Survey length and duration - Keep the questions concise and straightforward.
 Consider asking 5 -15 questions that can be answered within 5 minutes.

 - Use your questions to ask for employee feedback around specific topics so that you can track changes over time.
-Topics may include workplace culture, diversity and inclusion, rewards and recognition, or work-life balance.
+Topics may include workplace culture, diversity, and inclusion, rewards and recognition, or work-life balance.

 Understand that there's no one-size-fits-all pulse survey app and platform, so what worked for a different company may not necessarily work for yours.

 - ✅ Is the platform cost-effective?

 - ✅ Is it user-friendly?

 - ✅ Is the design mobile responsive?

-- Does it ensure total anonymity for respondents?
+- ✅ Does it ensure total anonymity for respondents?

-- Can it be customized to our needs?
+- ✅ Can it be customized to our needs?

-- Does it ensure data security and backup?
+- ✅ Does it ensure data security and backup?

-- How easy is it to collect and analyze reports?
+- ✅ How easy is it to collect and analyze reports?

 Through Empuls, you can efficiently run and manage pulse surveys, measure employee engagement in real-time, and turn feedback into actionable insights.
 It is one of the best pulse survey software for organizations to keep track of employees' pulse.

 Our pulse survey platform also offers ready-to-use and research-backed survey templates for different aspects of the employee lifecycle, such as onboarding, learning, wellness, diversity, and exits.

 Once you've considered all the factors above, you can then go ahead with administering your pulse survey in these simple steps:

 - ➡ Announce the survey: As discussed above, you can improve your chances of getting a high response rate by sharing all the details employees need to know about the survey.
 Preferably, you can have the CEO announce the survey for better effect.

 - ➡ Launch the survey: Send the survey link to employees.
 You can use both emails and text messaging so that they can use whichever is accessible.

 - ➡ Send reminders: It's necessary to remind employees during meetings or conversations so that the pulse survey remains a priority for them.

 - ➡ Plan post-survey actions: This is the crux of the pulse survey process.
 Your executive team and employees will need to know the next steps, including a feasible timeline and the people involved.
 This stage will also determine the likelihood of having high response rates in the future.

-- Repeat: You will need to repeat the process regularly.
+- ➡ Repeat: You will need to repeat the process regularly.
 However, remember to avoid survey fatigue.
 As mentioned earlier, employees would need to see improvements before they can willingly participate in subsequent surveys.

-Check out the next part in our resource guide, which shares 15 pulse survey questions you should be asking your employees.
+Check out the next part in our resource guide which shares 15 pulse survey questions you should be asking your employees.

-We offer employee engagement solutions to HR professionals through our product i.e Empuls.
+We offer employee engagement solutions to HR professionals through our product i.e, Empuls.
 Book a demo now or start a free trial.
 You will see our platform in action and learn more from us about how you can drive an engaged culture in your organization.